vedderb/vesc_pkg/blacktip_dpv/README.md

 - Visual interface for speed configuration and feature toggles
 - Save settings directly to the scooter

-### Latest VESC Firmware (6.06) Compatibility
+### Latest VESC Firmware (7.00) Compatibility

-- Always compatible with the latest VESC firmware releases
+- Compatible with VESC firmware 7.00 and later
 - Benefits from continuous VESC ecosystem improvements
 - Ensures optimal motor control and efficiency
 - Silent, smooth operation with latest FOC algorithms